About

 "Institutional Racism in International Relations" (with Phillip Y. Lipscy).
 Revise and Resubmit at International Organization

-"Clarifying the Threat of Populism: Place and Party Organizational Strength" (latest version available upon request)
+"Explaining Populist Success: Place and Party Organizational Strength" (latest version available upon request)

 "Stabilizing the Pursuit of Policy Discretion: A Comparative Study of Policy Processes"